-Physiological gynaecomastia most commonly occurs in adolescence, resulting from the presence of maternal oestrogens, delayed testosterone surge relative to oestrogen at puberty.
-Less commonly it occurs in the older population, secondary to decreasing testosterone levels with increasing age respectively.
+Physiological gynaecomastia most commonly occurs in adolescence, resulting from the delayed testosterone surge relative to oestrogen at puberty.
+Less commonly it occurs in the older population, secondary to decreasing testosterone levels with increasing age.

 Pathological gynaecomastia results from changes in the oestrogen:androgen activity ratio and there are a variety of underlying mechanisms:

-- Causes include Klinefelter’s syndrome, androgen insensitivity, testicular trauma, or renal disease
+- Causes include Klinefelter’s syndrome, androgen insensitivity, testicular atrophy, or renal disease

-- Causes include liver disease, hyperthyroidism, obesity, and extreme stress resulting in increased oestrogen levels, alongside many tumour subtypes (e.g. Leydig’s cell tumours)
+- Causes include liver disease, hyperthyroidism, obesity, adrenal tumours, or certain testicular subtypes (e.g. Leydig’s cell tumours)

-- Common causative agents include digoxin, metronidazole, spironolactone, chemotherapy, goserelin, antipsychotics, and anabolic steroids
+- Common causative agents include digoxin, metronidazole, spironolactone, chemotherapy, goserelin, antipsychotics, or anabolic steroids

 Gynaecomastia often has an insidious onset.
-It is essential to ask about associated symptoms and co-morbidities during assessment, and to assess for clinical features of potential underlying causes, and any features of potential malignancy.
+Ensure to ask about associated symptoms and co-morbidities during assessment, and to assess for clinical features of potential underlying causes, including malignancy, during examination*

-On examination, gynaecomastia will present as a rubbery or firm mass (typically >2cm diameter) that starts from underneath the nipple and spreads outwards over the breast region.
-Ensure to check for features of breast malignancy and underlying causes.
+On examination, gynaecomastia will present as a rubbery or firm mass (typically >2cm diameter) that starts from underneath the nipple and spreads outwards over the breast region (Fig. 2).

 The main differential is psuedogynaecomastia, adipose tissue in the breast region associated with being overweight*.

 *This can usually be tested on examination by pinching to see if there is an obvious disc of breast tissue present however if not palpable then further imaging and / or histology may be required to definitively exclude

 Tests are only necessary if the cause for gynaecomastia is unknown (especially if physiological or iatrogenic).
-In cases where malignancy is suspected, further investigations need to be performed, such as CXR for lung malignancy or US testes for testicular masses.
+In cases where malignancy is suspected, patients will require the triple assessment.

 In cases where the causes in unknown, liver and renal function (U&Es and LFTs) should be checked initially, before checking the hormone profile if these are normal; the levels of lutenising hormone (LH) and testosterone can indicate different clinical pictures: